varsha-raj/Udacity-Term-1-Investigate-a-Dataset/README.md

 The results are displayed using several visualization techniques.

 Jupyter Notebook was used to perform the data analsys.
-Results are presented in a HTML file
+Results are presented in an HTML file